SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: Related Work

 \section{Related Work}

-\paragraph{Scientific Document Summarization.} The task of summarizing scientific documents has evolved considerably.
-Early work focused on abstract generation, with discourse-aware attention proposed for long documents~\cite{cohan2018discourse}.
-Subsequent studies introduced transformer-based approaches~\cite{pilault2020extractive} and efficient attention mechanisms for handling lengthy scientific texts~\cite{huang2021efficient}, while critical evaluations highlighted persistent challenges in faithfulness and factual consistency~\cite{kryscinski2019neural}.
-Structured summarization with predefined facets such as purpose, method, and findings~\cite{meng2021bringing} later emerged.
-The demand for rapid screening led to neural extreme summarization: SciTLDR~\cite{cachola2020tldr} introduced single-sentence summaries for 3,229 papers from a single venue, ICLR, relying on reviewer-written rather than author-provided TL;DRs.
-CiteSum~\cite{mao2022citesum} scaled to 93K papers using citation sentences, ScisummNet~\cite{yasunaga2019scisummnet} incorporated citation networks for content-impact modeling, and multimodal fusion for TL;DR generation has also been explored~\cite{atri2023fusing}.
-Despite these advances, existing benchmarks target single granularity levels and lack the hierarchical structure needed for multi-level simplification research.
+\paragraph{Scientific Document Summarization.} Early work on scientific summarization focused on abstract generation with discourse-aware attention~\cite{cohan2018discourse}, later extended by transformer-based~\cite{pilault2020extractive} and efficient attention approaches~\cite{huang2021efficient} for long documents.
+The demand for rapid screening led to extreme summarization: SciTLDR~\cite{cachola2020tldr} introduced single-sentence summaries for 3,229 ICLR papers, and CiteSum~\cite{mao2022citesum} scaled to 93K papers using citation sentences.

-\paragraph{Knowledge Mining from Scientific Text.} Extracting structured knowledge from papers is central to scientific data mining.
-Argumentative Zoning~\cite{teufel1999argumentative} pioneered sentence classification by rhetorical roles such as background or method.
-The SemEval-2021 NLPContributionGraph task~\cite{d2021semeval} formalized contribution extraction as structured prediction, and recent work has analyzed contribution patterns across 29K NLP papers~\cite{pramanick2025nature}.
-At the corpus level, S2ORC~\cite{lo2020s2orc} released 81 million papers with full text, OAG-Bench~\cite{zhang2024oag} introduced 10 academic graph mining tasks, and Microsoft Academic Graph~\cite{shen2018web} enabled web-scale knowledge exploration, while explosive growth in AI conference submissions has been documented~\cite{azad2024publication}.
-Domain-specific language models such as SciBERT~\cite{beltagy2019scibert} have further advanced scientific text understanding.
-Collectively, these efforts have advanced our ability to extract and structure scholarly knowledge at scale.
-However, they either focus on relationships between papers rather than content within papers, or do not examine temporal evolution across the LLM era. \scizoom bridges this gap by enabling text-level mining at multiple granularities with explicit temporal stratification.